 Abstract.
 Seismic exploration equipment has developed rapidly over the past few decades.
 One such piece of equipment is a centralized seismograph, which plays an important role in engineering, so improving its performance is of great scientific significance.
-In this research, the core part of general seismic data acquisition devices is packaged to develop a centralized seismic data acquisition system (Named as CUGB-CS48DAS) that has independent operating ability and high scalability, which can be used for seismic exploration in varies engineering usage.
+In this research, the core part of general seismic-data acquisition devices is packaged to develop a centralized seismic-data acquisition system (named CUGB-CS48DAS) that has independent operating ability and high scalability, which can be used for seismic exploration in various engineering uses.
 Furthermore, by extending and modifying the acquisition circuit and corresponding software, the function of electrical method data acquisition has also been achieved.
 Thus, the proposed CUGB-CS48DAS makes it possible for joint exploration of seismic and electrical data in a single acquisition station, which is implicitly of great convenience in engineering prospecting as well as a solution to reduce the ambiguity problem.
-The low-power-consumption computer of the system comprises a 24-bit Σ-Δ modulation A/D converter and 48 sampling channels with an optional sampling rate of 50 Hz to 64 kHz.
+The low power-consumption computer of the system comprises a 24 bit Σ modulation A/D converter and 48 sampling channels with an optional sampling rate of 50 Hz to 64 kHz.
 With regard to the host computer, the architecture of the control software is smart, and it can integrate the multiple functions of data acquisition, preprocessing, and self-testing.
-To complete the networking ability and remote monitoring of this proposed system, the technology of Narrow Band Internet of Things (NB-IoT) was introduced and tested.
-Field experiments was implemented to prove that the system is stable and convenient to use, and the performance could meet the demand of high-precision joint exploration.
+To complete the networking ability and remote monitoring of this proposed system, the technology of the narrow-band internet of things (NB-IoT) was introduced and tested.
+Field experiments were implemented to prove that the system is stable and convenient to use, and the performance could meet the demand of highprecision joint exploration.